owasp-dep-scan/blint/README.md

 - exename-metadata.json - Raw metadata about the parsed binary.
 Includes symbols, functions, and signature information
 - findings.json - Contains information from the security properties audit.
 Useful for CI/CD based integration
 - reviews.json - Contains information from the capability reviews.
 Useful for further analysis
+- fuzzables.json - Contains a suggested list of methods for fuzzing

 ## References